A radical, alternative approach to conventional theory,

 Fluent musicians seem to have perfect pitch because we understand how notes and intervals work within instantly recognisable tonal shapes or blocks.
 Tonal blocks are already familiar sounds to you.
 You just need to remember where they live in the keyboard and ultimately the musical staff.
 So we hear the tonal blocks and recognise them without thinking, we do not recognise notes.
 When hearing someone speak, you don’t make sense of what they’re saying by hearing and recognising individual letters, then build the words up, you just hear the words themselves and recognise them instantly without thinking.
 But if asked to spell any word, you can!
 You might even get very clever at this kind of thing and be able to spell the word backwards or make up an anagram.
 But you wouldn’t lie to a child telling them that they must master these skills in order to learn to speak, read or write!

 Rhythm comes from within.
 Again, it is extremely unlikely that you lack a sense of rhythm.
 If you did, simple tasks like walking and talking would be affected adversely.
 The problems most people experience with rhythm are generated by mental and physical tension.
 With practice, you will gain deep understanding of rhythmic structure and the elements of rhythm called rhythm cells.
-This will enable you to relax and floe with the rhythm, expressing its inherent poetic meaning and effortlessly tap into your natural inner sense of rhythm.
+This will enable you to relax and flow with the rhythm, expressing its inherent poetic meaning and effortlessly tap into your natural inner sense of rhythm.

-Counting, thinking about note values, fractions and arithmetic relationships within time signatures is again like trying to teach a child to talk by making them do crosswords. rather than simply allowing baby talk to morph naturally into real words.
+Counting, thinking about note values, fractions and arithmetic relationships within time signatures is again like trying to teach a child to talk by making them do crosswords, rather than allowing baby talk to morph naturally into real words.
 Rhythmic elements, just like tonal ones, are as easy to hear as words.

 Metronomes, or any form of external adherence to rigid metric pulse, only generates more of the tension which causes rhythmic problems in the first place.
 The PlayPianoFluently approach provides you with incredibly simple ways to master rhythm in a way that makes perfect sense and flows naturally from within you.